 National Campaign Challenges Public to Improve Disability Employment Landscape

 Funded and led by the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP), the CDE has been trumpeting such messages to the masses since 2009.
 It is the force behind the award-winning What Can YOU Do?
-Campaign, and three powerful public service announcements (PSAs) that have aired hundreds of thousands of times on television stations nationwide.
+Campaign, and five powerful public service announcements (PSAs) that have aired hundreds of thousands of times on television stations nationwide.

 Of course, there’s much more to the CDE than its PSAs.
 Its website, WhatCanYouDoCampaign.org—available in both English and Spanish—features a range of tools and tangible ideas for supporting the campaign’s goals, such as CDE support badges that users can display on their own websites, posters, and ready-to-publish news briefs and ads they can run in their own publications.
 The CDE also engages its followers through regular Twitter chats, photo-sharing campaigns and a robust social media presence on Facebook, Twitter, LinkedIn and Instagram.